emissary-ingress/emissary/reference/idp-support/azure.md

 ## Set up Azure AD

-To use Azure as your IDP, you will first need to register an OAuth application with your Azure tenant.
+To use Azure as your IdP, you will first need to register an OAuth application with your Azure tenant.

 1. Follow the steps in the Azure documentation [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code#register-your-application-with-your-ad-tenant) to register your application.
 Make sure to select web application and not native application when creating your OAuth application.